 A: You’d be surprised!
-These things are probably a ways off, and it’s difficult to care approximately a selection that’s years away, but all the college students realize they’ll cope with it in the end.
+These things are probably a ways off, and it isn’t easy to care approximately a selection that’s years away, but all the college students realize they’ll cope with it in the end.
 We begin with budgeting — understanding each dollar you have got coming in and going out.
 People are stunned to peer how a whole lot they’re spending on little things that pile up.

-The different aspect we do, and this will be uncomfortable, have college students interview their dad and mom or mentors approximately their budget.
-It’s no longer smooth, however after they follow what we’re speakme approximately in class to their lives, it makes it actual and that they begin to pay attention.
+The different aspects we do, which will be uncomfortable, have college students interview their dad and mom or mentors approximately their budget.
+However, it’s no longer smooth after they follow what we’re speakme approximately in class to their lives; it makes it actual, and that they begin to pay attention.